karel-brinda/MiniPhy/README.md

 <img src="docs/logo.png" align="left" style="width:100px;" />
 Workflow for <a href="http://brinda.eu/mof">phylogenetic compression</a>
 of microbial genomes, producing highly compressed <code>.tar.xz</code> files.
-MOF-Compress first estimates the evolutionary history of user-provided genomes
+MOF-Compress first estimates the evolutionary tree of the user-provided genomes
-(unless a phylogeny is provided by the user), and uses it compress compress the genomes.
+(unless already accompanied by a phylogeny), and uses it compress compress the genomes.
 More information about the technique can be found on the <a href="http://brinda.eu/mof">website of phylogenetic compression</a>